 In-home services provide support for older adults who need services to maintain independent living.

-- Attendant Care – supervision or assistance with bathing, hair washing, shaving, dressing, toileting, medication, eating or transferring usually for an hour two-three times per week.
+- Attendant Care – Attendant Care provides supervision or assistance with bathing, hair washing, shaving, dressing, toileting, medication, eating or transferring usually for an hour two-three times per week.

-- Homemaker – light housekeeping, laundry, shopping for a couple hours every week or two
+- Homemaker – Homemaker services Include light housekeeping, laundry, shopping for a couple hours every week or two

 - Respite Care – An in-home substitute caregiver can provide temporary relief of caregiving responsibilities for non-paid primary caregivers.
 Usually provided for four hours once a week.

-An assessment is completed to determine if there are service needs that can be met by services provided by the AAA or other community-based service providers.
+An assessment is completed to determine if service needs can be met by services provided by the AAA or if a referral to other community-based service providers is appropriate..
 The assessment will include evaluation of problems that limit activities carried out in everyday life.
 For example, arthritis may make it difficult or impossible to vacuum, do laundry, or get in and out of the bathtub.

 The AAA contracts with community-based service agencies to provide services such as homemaking, attendant care, chore or medication management and respite care services.
-The AAA provides the assessment and the Meals on Wheels program.
+The AAA provides the assessment and the Home-Delivered Meals program.